3for/restriction_of_scalars_of_Q_curves/README.md

 sage: compute_endomorphism_algebras(D, use_magma_free = False)

 Even if it is a Sage code, it calls Magma at some points to compute Galois groups.
 So it is necessary to have Magma installed to run it.
-In the above command, you can set use_magma_free = True to perform the computations of the Galois groups using the online Magma calculator (it is necessary to have internet connection).
+Alternatively, in the above command, you can set use_magma_free = True to perform the computations of the Galois groups using the online Magma calculator (it is necessary to have internet connection).

 To reproduce Table 1 of the article "Endomorphism algebras of geometrically split abelian surfaces over Q", uncomment the commented lines at the end, and run the file.